anwala/teaching-network-analysis/spring-2024/homework/hw0/README.md

 1. Use the "[DATA440 - report template](https://www.overleaf.com/read/vrfznvpgyrjc)".
 Rename your folder containing your LaTeX files to `report`.
 It should contain a `report.tex` and `report.pdf`.
 All these should be placed inside the `hw0` folder of your private GitHub assignment repo.

-2. Modify the report to include your name, class (DATA 440), assignment number/title, and dates for this exercise.
+2. Modify the report to include your name, class (DATA 641-01 or 445-01), assignment number/title, and dates for this exercise.

 3. Replace the "Growth of the Early Web" image.
 Make sure to change the image caption and description of the image in the report, too.